Model in Image

 Create Azure load balancer

-Create the Azure public standard load balancer to access the WebLogic Server Administration Console and applications deployed in the cluster.
+Create an Azure public standard load balancer to access the WebLogic Server Administration Console and applications deployed to the cluster.

-Use the configuration file in kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/model-in-image/admin-lb.yaml to create a load balancer service for the Administration Server.
-If you are choosing not to use the predefined YAML file and instead created a new one with customized values, then substitute the following content with you domain values.
+Use the file admin-lb.yaml to create a load balancer service for the Administration Server.
+If you are choosing not to use the predefined YAML file and instead created a new one with customized values, then substitute the following content with your domain values.

 Click here to view YAML content.

-Use the configuration file in kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/model-in-image/cluster-lb.yaml to create a load balancer service for the managed servers.
-If you are choosing not to use the predefined YAML file and instead created new one with customized values, then substitute the following content with you domain values.
+Use the file cluster-lb.yaml to create a load balancer service for the managed servers.
+If you are choosing not to use the predefined YAML file and instead created new one with customized values, then substitute the following content with your domain values.

 Click here to view YAML content.

-Create the load balancer services using the following command:
+Create the load balancer services using the following commands:

 service/sample-domain1-admin-server-external-lb created